How to Install PHP on Arch Linux

 composer init --no-interaction --name="test/project"

-Expected output confirms Composer created the project skeleton:
+Expected output confirms Composer wrote the project metadata:

 rm -rf ~/php-test